sedostheatre/sedos.co.uk/input/events/simprov.md

 ticket-prices: "£5 per person (members or non-members alike).
 Free if session take place online. "
 ---
-**Simprov is the Sedos group that lets members and non-members explore their spontaneous side!**
+**Looking for a [London improvisation group](https://sedos.co.uk/regular-events/simprov)?
+Simprov is the Sedos group that lets members and non-members explore their spontaneous side!**

 If you want to learn improvisation skills and practise them in a fun and supportive way, then the Simprov Drop In is the place for you.
 We also run regular workshops and courses that lead to public performances.